Why Definitions of Hazard and Risk Matter

 - The severity of most likely outcome – i.e., severity of most likely specific risk; and

-There are many other contributing factors that bridge the gap between hazards and risk occurrence, such as:
+Many other contributing factors bridge the gap between hazards and risk occurrence, such as:

 - Presence of risk controls;